 We can help you if your Singapore Airlines flight was delayed, cancelled or overbooked.
 Go to our website or use our free app to find out immediately if you are entitled to compensation in line with EU passenger rights.
 It’s quick and easy.
 Your owed compensation can range up to € 600.
 The only thing you need to do: enter your flight details in our claim calculator.
 We take on all further steps and, if circumstances demand, will even take your case to court.
-We strictly work on the basis of “No Win, No Fee”, so charges are only incurred (from 25 per cent plus VAT) in the case of a successful outcome.
+We strictly work on the basis of “No Win, No Fee”, so charges are only incurred in the case of a successful outcome.

 refund.me supports you if your Singapore Airlines flight is delayed